2018-usfca-cs-640-fall/lesmaeili-07_HW_R_and_Rmarkdown/Analysis_of_BLAST_Results-Final.md

   filter(age_s == 32) %>%  # filtering based on specfic column
   ggplot(aes(x = pident)) +  # this is for x axis
     geom_histogram() +
-    ggtitle("Percent Identiy Match age 32-Figure 1") + # This is our title
+    ggtitle("Percent Identiy Match Age 32: Figure 1") + # This is our title
     xlab("Percent") # this is our x axis label
 ```